 \subsection{Localization Scenario}

-The depicted scenario in Fig.~\ref{fig:localization_scenario} illustrates a network localization setup.
-In the context of a massive wireless network, a limited number of nodes, known as anchors, possess precise location information obtained through GPS/BeiDou chips.
-Conversely, the remaining nodes, referred to agents, lack access to GPS, and consequently they need to be located.
-Equipped with omni-directional antennas, each node broadcasts signals containing information, such as node ID, transmit power, transmit time, as well as network configurations.
+Fig.~\ref{fig:localization_scenario} illustrates a classic wireless network localization scenario.
+In the context of a massive wireless network, only a limited number of nodes, known as anchors, possess precise location information from satellite navigation systems.
+Conversely, the remaining nodes, referred to as agents, lack satellite navigation access and consequently need to be located.
+Equipped with omni-directional antennas, each node broadcasts signals containing information such as node ID, transmit power, transmit time, and network configurations.

-This scenario well suits many realistic massive wireless networks.
-For instance, in 5G network, a substantial number of small base stations are densely deployed within each cell.
-Similarly, in the Internet of Things (IoT) network, which advocates the interconnection of a wide array of devices and machines \cite{yin2020fedloc}, comprises a substantial number of interconnected smart devices.
-For massive networks, it is common that only a small fraction of nodes possess their precise locations.To determine the locations of all nodes, otherwise, significant human resources would be required for offline calibration, or alternatively, the installation of costly and power-intensive GPS/BeiDou chips would be necessary
+This scenario is highly representative of many real-world massive wireless networks, such as 5G networks, IoT networks, vehicle networks, and metaverse \cite{yin2020fedloc, ning2023survey}.